 \section{Introduction}

 The \acl{PNG} refers to deviations from Gaussian statistics in the linear cosmological perturbations originated from quantum fluctuations during the inflationary epoch of the early universe \cite{Maldacena:2002vr,Bartolo:2004if,Allen:1987vq,Bartolo:2001cw,Acquaviva:2002ud,Bernardeau:2002jy,Chen:2006nt}.
 A quantity of mechanisms related to the generation of \acl{PNG} have been proposed (see Ref.~\cite{Meerburg:2019qqi} for reviews), for example, nonlinear couplings between the inflaton and other fields \cite{Lyth:2002my,Bartolo:2003jx,Zaldarriaga:2003my,Lyth:2005qk,Linde:2012bt,Torrado:2017qtr,Frazer:2011br,McAllister:2012am,Bjorkmo:2017nzd}, non-standard inflation models \cite{Namjoo:2012aa,Martin:2012pe,Chen:2013aj,Huang:2013oya,Mooij:2015yka,Bravo:2017wyw,Finelli:2017fml,Cai:2018dkf,Passaglia:2018ixg}, and so on.
-The primordial non-Gassian parameter $\fnl$ represents a higher or lower probability of large overdensities, depending on its sign.
+The primordial non-Gaussian parameter $\fnl$ represents a higher or lower probability of large overdensities, depending on its sign.
 Therefore, the study of \acl{PNG} is not only important for understanding the underlying physics of the early universe, but also the formation and evolution of cosmic structures.

-There are several observational constraints on the \acl{PNG}, but they are limited to cosmological density (or equivalently, curvature) perturbations on large scales comparable to the whole scale of the observable universe.
-Via measurements of anisotropies and polarization in the \ac{CMB}, the Planck collaboration \cite{Planck:2019kim} has reported highly Gaussian density perturbations that are compatible with anticipations of canonical single-field slow-roll inflation \cite{Mukhanov:1981xt}.
+There are several observational constraints on the \acl{PNG}, but they are limited to cosmological curvature perturbations on large scales comparable to the whole scale of the observable universe.
+Via measurements of anisotropies and polarization in the \ac{CMB}, the Planck collaboration \cite{Planck:2019kim} has reported highly Gaussian curvature perturbations that are compatible with anticipations of canonical single-field slow-roll inflation \cite{Mukhanov:1981xt}.
 Constraints have also been provided via measurements of \ac{CMB} spectral distortions \cite{Chluba:2015bqa,Rotti:2022lvy}, galaxy formation \cite{Stahl:2022did}, and UV luminosity function \cite{Sabti:2020ser}, etc., but all of them are less precise than the Planck results.
-We should note that the above measurements are only sensitive to the large-scale density perturbations, which are related to the dynamics of inflation during the 50-60 e-foldings before its end.
+We should note that the above measurements are only sensitive to the large-scale curvature perturbations, which are related to the dynamics of inflation during the 50-60 e-foldings before its end.